bluehat/air/air_notes.md

 ## Way Too Serious
 Shelter in place: [instructions](https://www.ready.gov/shelter)
  * Basically, how to seal up a room.

+## What About Avoiding Actual Fire?
+You can see which wildfires are burning and which have been contained at http://www.fire.ca.gov/general/firemaps

 ## Credits
-Doug did most of the More Serious portion
+Doug did most of the More Serious portion.